 “The students I tutor enjoy their time with me as much as I enjoy being a tutor to them.
 I am so flattered by their desire to be tutored.
 I have realized humility via the work and have gained a sense of the awesome challenge of being an educator to these most deserving children.”

 ~ Elena Schilla

 Tutor of the Year, 2004-2005

-- CSU students are enriched personally and professionally by the opportunity to participate in this local and nationwide effort to improve the reading skills of elementary and middle school children.
+- CSU students are enriched personally, financially, and professionally by the opportunity to participate in this local and nationwide effort to improve the reading skills of elementary and middle school children.

 “The tutors were a joy to have around and provided valuable service to our children.
 The intervention provided by the tutors made the difference in our students’overall achievement.”

 - Ms. Laverne Mclain